csu-hmc/perturbed-data-paper/first-review-response.rst

 Thank you for accepting the article with minor revisions for publication in PeerJ.
 We appreciate the thorough feedback and are happy to make the next revision of the paper that much better.
-Below we address all of the comments.
+Below we address all of the comments from the Editor and Reviewers.

 Editor Comments
 ===============